remlapmot/mrrobust/README.md

  - `mrmedian` and `mrmedianobs` implement the unweighted, weighted, and penalized weighted median IV estimators robust to 50% invalid instruments in Bowden et al. 2016.
 Use `mrmedian` with summary data and `mrmedianobs` with individual level data.
  - `mrmodal` implements the zero modal estimator of Hartwig et al. 2017.
 Use with summary data.
  - `mreggerplot` implements a scatter plot with fitted line (either from IVW, MR-Egger, or weighted median estimators) and confidence interval.
+ - `mrforest` implements a forest plot of genotype specific IV estimates and estimates from models (e.g. IVW and MR-Egger).

 ## Installation

-This package uses Ben Jann's `addplot`, `kdens`, and `moremata` packages and the `heterogi` command by Orsini et al., so install those first:
+This package uses Ben Jann's `addplot`, `kdens`, and `moremata` packages, the `heterogi` command by Orsini et al., and the `metan` command (Harris et al.), so install those first:
 ```
 . ssc install addplot
 . ssc install kdens
 . ssc install moremata
 . ssc install heterogi
+. ssc install metan
 ```

 Then to install `mrrobust` issue in Stata (in versions 13 and above):